nottaro/littleroot/content/11Literature/comparative-analysis.md

 		- Tone
 			- Sardonic, bitter, critical
 	- WHAT - devaluing of indigenous culture, commodification of indigenous culture (Western Capitalist values - making money), death of indigenous culture, domination by mainstream Western culture (dismissive attitude towards indigenous culture)

+## Poems/Meanings
+- **jaded olympic moments**
+	- highlighting how much land is worth to indigenous australians
+	- potentially criticises colonial ideas by illustrating the negative effects of colonialism
+- **cheap white-goods at the dreamtime sale**
+	- highlights how little aboriginal culture is valued
+	- how their culture is like a theme park attraction, i.e. people are interested in it, but don't actually want to engage
+	- compares their culture to "cheap white-goods"
+		- perhaps implies that their culture is worth as much as a knock-off brand, or represents that their culture is a knock-off of others, e.g. other religion such as christianity
+	- sacred sites, e.g. uluru, are not treated with the same amount of respect as other monuments are
+	- furthermore, sacred monuments are not viewed as such by european/american society